 Kentucky Preserves the Legal Status of Historical Horse Racing Machines

-While many people may think of fine bourbon when they think of Kentucky, horse racing would have to be a close second.
+While many people may think of fine bourbon when they think of Kentucky betting, horse racing would have to be a close second.
 Home to the nation’s biggest horse race of the year as well as iconic race tracks such as Churchill Downs and Keeneland, Thoroughbred horses and Kentucky are connected in a special way.